robolectric/robolectric/README.md

 ## Building And Contributing

 Robolectric is built using Maven.
 Both Eclipse (with the M2Eclipse plug-in) and IntelliJ can import the `pom.xml` file and will automatically generate their project files from it.

-Guides on to extending Robolectric can be found [here](http://robolectric.org/extending/) and the contributor guidlines can be found [here](http://robolectric.org/contributor-guidelines/).
+You will need to have portions of the Android SDK available in your local Maven repo in order to build Robolectric.

+Mavenize all required dependencies by running:

+    ./scripts/install-dependencies.sh

+Because Robolectric's shadows are compiled against the Android APIs that they target, you must build the shadows for all API levels before being able to run any of the tests.
+You can build all of Robolectric by running:

+    ./scripts/install-robolectric.sh

+After doing this once, you can build and test against the specific API level you care about:

+    mvn install -P android-18 (for example)

-### Using SNAPSHOTS
+### Using Snapshots

 If you would like to live on the bleeding edge, you can try running against a snapshot build.
 Keep in mind that snapshots represent the most recent changes on master and may contain bugs.